rofldev/pugihtml/readme.txt

-pugixml 1.0 - an XML processing library
+pugihtml 1.0 - an HTML processing library based on pugixml

-Copyright (C) 2006-2010, by Arseny Kapoulkine (arseny.kapoulkine@gmail.com) Report bugs and download new versions at http://pugixml.org/
+Copyright (c) 2012, by Kiril Gantchev (kgantchev @ gmail DOT com) Copyright (C) 2006-2010, by Arseny Kapoulkine (arseny DOT kapoulkine @ gmail DOT com)

+The original pugixml project can be found at http://pugixml.org/

-This is the distribution of pugixml, which is a C++ XML processing library, which consists of a DOM-like interface with rich traversal/modification capabilities, an extremely fast XML parser which constructs the DOM tree from an XML file/buffer, and an XPath 1.0 implementation for complex data-driven tree queries.
+This is the distribution of pugihtml, which is a C++ HTML processing library, which consists of a DOM-like interface with rich traversal/modification capabilities, an extremely fast HTML parser which constructs the DOM tree from an HTML file/buffer, and an XPath 1.0 implementation for complex data-driven tree queries.
 Full Unicode support is also available, with Unicode interface variants and conversions between different Unicode encodings (which happen automatically during parsing/saving).

 The distribution contains the following folders:

-	contrib/ - various contributions to pugixml
+	contrib/ - various contributions to pugihtml

 	docs/ - documentation
 		docs/samples - pugixml usage examples